urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 <img class="ba" src="https://media.urbit.org/site/posts/essays/value-of-address-space-pt3-graph4.png">
 <br>

-Address space distribution is best understood in terms of galaxies and stars independently, as they’re distinct asset classes.
+Address space distribution is best understood in terms of galaxies and stars independently, as they’re distinct assets.
 The chart above only illustrates galaxy distribution, but describes Tlon’s “naked” galaxy holdings, which are galaxies empty of their stars.
 These galaxies are empty because the stars they once contained have been distributed, primarily to Tlon contractors, employees, and to certain private buyers.

 We believe that wide distribution is important to the health of the network and the growth of Urbit as a whole.
-Our own distribution efforts in conjunction with a robust secondary market, will disburse Urbit address space ownership as broadly as possible.
+Our own distribution efforts are focused on disbursing Urbit address space ownership as broadly as possible to those interested in using and developing the network.

 We intend to further distribute Tlon’s address space over the coming years through private sales, employee compensation, grants, bounties, and gifts.
-It’s worth noting that the grants and bounties program specifically is set to increase dramatically.
+It’s worth noting that the grants and bounties program specifically is set to increase in coming years.
 We’re very much interested in putting address space in the hands of people interested in helping develop the network; we see grants as the perfect mechanism for doing so.

 ## Usage data and composition